Herbrant/HSCTF7-writups/forensics/n-95/README.md

 ## Solution

-Remove the three mattles of color (red, green, blue), fill the cutted black little squares and add 3 big square in the 3 corners as usual in QR codes using Gimp or Photoshop.
+Remove the three mattles of color (red, green, blue), fill the incomplete little black squares and add the 3 usual big squares in the 3 corners using Gimp or Photoshop.
 You'll obtain this:

 ![alt text](https://i.imgur.com/ZiqDHpS.png)

 It is 25x25, so it is a version 2 code.
-Knowing this, will help us rebuild it.
+This will help us rebuild it.
 Version 2 codes follow this structure:

 ![alt text](https://i.imgur.com/UEdwJAy.png)

 Blue lines represent the 15 bits of the Format Informations.
 All of them follow a pattern depending on the ECC Level + Mask Pattern.

-In our image, bit 7 to bit 14 are known as we can see in following image (the line under the upper right big square):
+In our image, bit 7 to bit 14 are known as you can see in following image (the line under the upper right big square):

 ![alt text](https://i.imgur.com/x5YMNxO.png)